Pirate Party Australia

 Pirate Party Australia is a political party in Australia that had traditionally represented civil liberty issues, but had also expanded into more traditional areas of policy.
 It was a Pirate Party which was based on the Pirate Party of Sweden, and continued to develop a comprehensive policy platform since its formation based on the Pirate ethos.

 The party voluntarily deregistered on 28 April 2021.
 It later merged with other parties to become the Fusion Party.
+Pirate Party Australia's president, Miles Whiticker stood as the Fusion Party candidate during the 2025 Australian Senate election.

 History

 The Pirate Party was founded in 2008 by Rodney Serkowski with the launch of a website and a wiki, and a request for contributions.
 In 2009, the first National Council of the Party was elected.
 Pirate Party Australia was formally registered as a political party by the Australian Electoral Commission on 17 January 2013.

 In late 2009, the party announced its intention to contest the 2010 federal election and recruited the 500 members necessary for registration.
 The party was expected to mainly compete with the Australian Greens and the Reason Party.

 Due to registration requirements, the party was not able to contest the 2010 federal election but it registered in January 2013, enabling it to contest the 2013 federal election.